Wales Green Green Grass of Home

 Fascinating Fact time……..Wales is home to an incredible 600 castles, more than any other country in Europe!

 Wales also has some pretty amazing bridges.
 Thomas Telford and his formidable Menai Suspension Bridge crossing the Menai straits is just one example of incredible engineering.
 There’s also the smaller Conwy Suspension Bridge, small maybe – but equally impressive.

 One huge engineering feat is at the World Heritage site, Pontcysllte Aqueduct, near Llangollen.
 Here, you can walk along the canal path, 38.4 meters above the River Dee or take a leisurely horse drawn barge along the 200 year old waterway.

-Welsh is the oldest language in Britain, with roots dating back 4000 years.
-More than a fifth of the population speak or use the language today.
+Welsh is the oldest language in Britain, with its roots dating back 4000 years.
+Not forgetting, more than a fifth of the population still speak or use the language today.

 Bore Da – Good Morning